-Each year, the IRS releases their list of the top most common tax scams, known as the “Dirty Dozen”which includes schemes ranging from phone call scam to in-person fraud, and most common of all—IRS imposter email scams.
+Each year, the IRS releases their list of the top most common tax scams, known as the “Dirty Dozen”which includes schemes ranging from phone call scam to in-person fraud, and most common of all—IRS impostor email scams.
 These deceiving emails are also referred to as phishing scams.
 Phishing scams use email to pose as IRS representatives (or the agency itself) to obtain sensitive information about the victim of the scam.
 This information can include anything from Social Security details, to financial records, and even bank account numbers.
 Once the information is accessed, scammers may use it to tap into the victim’s bank accounts or even steal their identity.

-It’s important to take measures to protect yourself from these kinds of IRS imposter scams, especially in the months preceding and immediately following tax season.
+It’s important to take measures to protect yourself from these kinds of IRS impostor scams, especially in the months preceding and immediately following tax season.
 Use these tips to stay vigilant and avoid becoming the target of an IRS email scam!

 Take a close look at the sender’s email address and writing